jundalisay/spblist/content/en/research/descartes/man/article-33.md

 These are merely testimonies of certain passions.

-These only occur if some occasion arises; and because the nerves through which the ingress of spirits occurs to create them are closely related to those through which the spirits are received to excite passions, as is evident from anatomy.
+These only occur if some occasion arises.
+This is because the nerves through which the ingress of spirits occurs to create them are closely related to the nerves through which the spirits are received to excite passions, as is evident from anatomy.

 ## How do the different qualities of spirits have the power to change their courses?